joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Onboarding.md

 - [ ] Read the [Product Design workflow](https://about.gitlab.com/handbook/product/ux/product-design/#product-design-workflow) which is important to get to know
 - [ ] Read the [design project and documentation](https://gitlab.com/gitlab-org/gitlab-design/blob/master/README.md)
 - [ ] Become familiar with [Pajamas](http://design.gitlab.com), which is our design system where we document all product design decisions and things to help us make those decisions, like [personas](https://about.gitlab.com/handbook/product/personas/).
-## Shadow Other Designers

-When you are ready to get more hands on, talk to your UX buddy about starting to shadow them for their daily UX activities.
-This is a great way to see first hand how we work, and to get help with any areas you aren't clear on.
-It's also a more visual way to learn, and gives you a break from reading.
-If you need any help with shadowing, you can also talk with your manager.

-You can shadow your UX Buddy or any other designer.
-Sometimes your manager or buddy will suggest other designers to shadow, depending on your focus areas.
-As a shadow, you will serve as a second opinion and be included in meetings.
-You may shadow multiple activities and designers over the course of your onboarding.

-- [ ] Work with your UX buddy to set up shadow opportunities.
-Let them know what you are most interested in and where you need the most support.
-Your shadow sessions should cover these activities and you can add more, depending on your needs and interests:
-    - [ ] [Reviewing MRs](https://handbook.gitlab.com/handbook/product/ux/product-designer/mr-reviews/) and using GDK and Gitpod
-    - [ ] Creating MRs in Pajamas and/or the product
-    - [ ] Setup and workflow tips such as how you use GitLab, Figma or other core tools
-    - [ ] Meetings related to daily workflow such as planning, design reviews, and user research sessions
-    - [ ] Anything else in the [Product Designer Workflow](https://handbook.gitlab.com/handbook/product/ux/product-designer/) you want to see in action

 ## Staying informed :mega: